Providence Equity

-Providence Equity Partners L.L.C. is a specialist private equity investment firm focused on media, communications, education, technology investments across North America and Europe.
+Providence Equity Partners (Providence) is a specialist private equity investment firm focused on media, communications, education, and technology investments across North America and Europe.
 The firm specializes in growth-oriented private equity investments and has invested in more than 170 companies globally since its inception in 1989.

 The firm manages funds with over $31 billion in aggregate private equity capital commitments, making it a large global player in the private equity industry.
 Providence was one of the principal pioneers of a sector-based approach to private equity investing.
 The firm's eighth fund, Providence Equity Partners VIII, closed on $6 billion in 2019, above its $5 billion target.
 The prior fund, Providence VII, closed with $5 billion in 2013.

 Providence is headquartered in Providence, Rhode Island with additional offices in New York, Boston, London and Atlanta.

 Operations

 The firm raises investment funds from a broad array of institutional investors, including pension funds, endowments, sovereign wealth funds, financial institutions, insurance companies, fund of funds, and high-net-worth individuals.

 Providence partners with companies at various stages of development, from growth capital and complex recapitalizations of family-owned businesses to large buyouts and take-privates.
 The firm targets equity investments of $150 million to $500 million and can employ a variety of financing structures.
 Providence prefers to lead its investments, serve on company boards, and work collaboratively with company management.